Boehringer-Ingelheim/oncomsm/README.md

-# Bayesian multi-state models for oncology
+# Bayesian multi-state models for early oncology

 **Tl;dr:** This package implements methods to dynamically predict response and progression of individuals in early oncology trials using parametric